anthony-hicks/netcode/README.md

 application utilizing latency compensation.

 ## Roadmap
-1. Basic application handling keyboard input and sending real network messages between a client and server (dumb client)
+1. ~~Basic application handling keyboard input and sending real network messages between a client and server (dumb client)~~
+2. Graphics for player 1 client view of a circle
+3. Add intentional server delay and/or tick rate to make differences more noticeable
+4. Client-side prediction
+5. Server reconciliation
+6. Entity interpolation
+7. Graphics for server view
+8. Networking for player 2 client, which only receives the position of player 1
+9. Graphics for player 2 view
+10. Toggleable GUI for each technique and latency/tick rate
-2. Add latency compensation
+11. Add latency compensation
-3. Add graphics to enhance demonstration
+12. Add graphics to enhance demonstration

 ## Requirements
 - cross-platform (eventually, linux preferred right now)